Gyeongju Historic Areas South Korea

 Inside the grotto

-The cave is small, but it makes a big impression.
-The first part is a small vestibule in which Buddhist rituals were once performed.
-The establishment of the temple in this place is estimated in the 8th century.
-Today a guard is on duty there who makes sure that nobody takes pictures inside, as this is prohibited.
+The cave is small but very impressive.
+Its first part is a small vestibule where Buddhist rituals were once performed.
+Also worth mentioning is that the temple was established in the 8th century.
+Today, a guard is on duty there who makes sure that nobody takes pictures inside, as this is prohibited.

 After passing a small corridor you will reach a semi-circular dome containing a wonderful treasure.
-There is a huge stone monument of Buddha inside, made of granite.
-The monument is 3.5 meters high, and the dome where the monument was placed is 7 meters high.
-Although the Buddha has eyes are almost closed, he smiles and has a cheerful expression on his face, which is why the unofficial name of this place is “Grotto of a Smiling Buddha”.
-It is also said to be the most beautiful Buddha statue in the whole country.
+There is a colossal stone monument of Buddha inside, made of granite.
+The monument is 3.5 meters high, and the dome where the memorial was placed is 7 meters high.
+Although the Buddha’s eyes are almost closed, he smiles and is cheerful.
+This is why this place’s unofficial name is “Grotto of a Smiling Buddha”.
+It is also said to be the most beautiful Buddha statue in the country.

 Interesting reliefs were carved into the dome’s internal walls.
-The whole rotunda can be viewed from behind thick glass.
-It is a protection of the interior of the dome from temperature changes, moisture, dirt and dust.
+The whole rotunda can be viewed from behind thick glass, which protects the dome’s interior from temperature changes, moisture, dirt, and dust.

 South Korea, Gyeongju Historic Areas, Gyeongju, Seokguram Grotto